uwspstar/FullStack/CSharp/Functional-Programming/readme.md

 - components in ValueTuple are public mutable fields
 - Tuple exposes public read-only properties Item1, Item2
 - ```ValueTuple``` is ```NOT``` a good choice for public API
-### Don't bind consumers toa struct with public fields
+### Don't bind consumers to a struct with public fields